springernature/vpat/nature.md

 <br><br>
 Third party scripts including advertising scripts, the Disqus commenting widget, or survey or customer services widgets (among others), may inject content that includes links with no accessible text, or poorly-named accessible text.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 <br><br>
-The "manage cookies" privacy centre (third party content) displays some links with a title attribute instead of accessible text; the title attribute may not be made available by all Assistive Technologies.
+The OneTrust "manage cookies" privacy centre (third party content) displays some links with a title attribute instead of accessible text; the title attribute may not be made available by all Assistive Technologies.
 </td>
 </tr>
 <tr>